hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 * Spring Security

 	In a traditional Java EE application, JAAS is the specification which is responsible for Authentication and Authorization.
 But it is very dependent on a specific container.
-Although most containers include a visual web UI for user maangement.
+Although most containers include a visual web UI for user management.
 But if you want to manage users and roles in program way.

 	Spring Security fills this field, which makes the security control become easy, and provides a simple programming model.
 Spring Security is also compatible with JAAS specification, and provides JAAS integration at runtime.